Medical Dictionary

 What is heart disease?

 Heart disease is a general term that includes many types of heart problems.
-It's also called cardiovascular disease, which means heart and blood vessel disease.
+It's a type of cardiovascular disease, which means heart and blood vessel disease.

 Heart disease is the leading cause of death in the United States, but there are ways to prevent and manage many types of heart disease.